kukuu/data-enginering-network/portfolio.md

 ii.
 Cross-Department Adoption: Recognized by BBC technical teams for improving content reliability and scalability during the early 2000s web expansion.

 iii.
-Academic Foundation: Built on research from my MSc thesis on data validation methodologies, bridging theoretical rigor with practical implementation.
+Academic Foundation: Built on research from my MSc thesis on Data Mining and Validation methodologies, bridging theoretical rigor with practical implementation.

 Impact: Became a critical tool for the BBC’s Webmaster team, reinforcing the corporation’s reputation for delivering high-quality digital content.